wintvelt/blob-images-frontend-NEW/README.md

     - if user is not logged in
         - redirect to signup page, with inviteId in query

-- [x] create an invite via live dev site
-- [x] get the inviteId from the email
-- [x] store the inviteId in cypress env vars
-- [x] visit the /invite/[inviteId] page
-- [x] display the invite info
-    - [x] show group name and description, invitor name, message, valid date
-    - [x] show group picture on left side
-- [x] reload on logout
-- [x] show and test error situations
-    - [x] `"invite ID invalid"` or `"invite not found"`
-    - [x] `"invite not for you"`
-        - [x] if user is logged in: invite is for another user -> do not allow acceptance
-        - [x] if user is not logged in: invite is for an existing user -> prompt to log in
-    - [x] `"invite already accepted"`: invite is already accepted  -> show message
-    - [x] `"invite expired"`: invite expired -> show message
-- [x] implement acceptance
-    - [x] if user is logged in
-    - [x] if user is not logged in
-- [x] implement decline
-- [x] tests for accept and decline
-    - finish test scripts after
-        - sending invitations is possible
-        - leaving a group is possible

 ### How nav works
 Every page needs a `getServerSideProps`,
 - to retrieve the route from the request, and populate props with `path`, and - if relevant - `groupId`, `albumId`,  `backRoute`